contentful/contentful.js/ADVANCED.md

 ## Framework specifics

-### React Native & Server Side Rendering:
+### React Native & Server Side Rendering

 This library is able to handle Server Side Rendering and React Native.
-Depending on your implementation, you may need to explicitly require the `browser` or `node` variant of the library.
-(Webpack usually is able to handle this on its own)
+Depending on your implementation, you may need to explicitly require the `browser` or `node` variant of the library. (webpack usually is able to handle this on its own)

 ```js
 const contentful = require("contentful");